kamilsk/semaphore/cmd/semaphore/README.md

 fi
 ```

-If you’re using MacPorts instead of brew you'll need to slightly modify your steps to the following:
+If you're using MacPorts instead of brew you'll need to slightly modify your steps to the following:

-Run `sudo port install bash-completion` to install bash completion.
-Add the following lines to `~/.bash_profile`:
+- Run `sudo port install bash-completion` to install bash completion.
+- Add the following lines to `~/.bash_profile`:
 ```bash
 if [ -f /opt/local/etc/profile.d/bash_completion.sh ]; then
     source /opt/local/etc/profile.d/bash_completion.sh